The Evolution of Ageing

 Supervisors: Prof. Hanna Kokko

-I am now trying to extend these kinds of models to allow for variable finite cohort/sample sizes and births of individual, bringing in the possibility of studying eco-evolutionary dynamics for such systems by tracking mortality patterns over multiple generations.
+I am now trying to extend these kinds of models to allow for variable finite cohort/sample sizes, systematic differences in individual 'quality', and births of individuals, bringing in the possibility of studying eco-evolutionary dynamics for such systems by tracking mortality patterns over multiple generations.
+I am trying to do this via certain measure-valued birth-death processes.
 Below, I provide an outline of the general flavour of models I am currently thinking about.

 \[\xi^{M,N}_t(\cdot) = \frac{1}{M}\sum\limits_{i=1}^{M}\delta_{f^{(i)}_t}(\cdot)\]where \(f^{(i)}_t = F^{(i)}_t/N\) is a rescaled version of the individual-level process governing failure dynamics.
 The stochastic process \(\{\xi^{M,N}_t\}_{t \geq 0}\) tracks the proportion of individuals in the population having a proportion \(f = F/N\) failed sub-systems, and takes values in the space of sub-probability measures on \(\{0,\frac{1}{N},\frac{2}{N},\ldots,1\}\).